ffund/intro-ml-tss21/slides/8-neural.md

 With reverse mode differentiation, we take the derivative of the outupt with respect to one input (e.g. $\frac{de}{db}$), by starting at the *output* and "accumulating" the gradients toward the input.

 If we want to take derivatives with respect to a *different* input (e.g. input $a$), we already have most of the accumulated gradients - we would just need to compute one more local derivative near that input ($\frac{dc}{da}$).

+For a problem where you need derivative of one output (loss) with respect to many inputs (many weights), reverse mode differentiation is very efficient because the accumulated gradients ($\delta$ values) are computed once and then reused many times.

 :::